rvinluan/rvinluan.github.io/_posts/2018-01-07-year-in-cardboard.md

 ### Crosstalk
 A little plodding, the mechanics are solid but I'm not sure there were any good "moments" in this game.
 ### Food Chain Magnate
-Finally!!
+Finally!
 So heavy and we didn't finish it but it feels like it would be worth playing through: probably everyone needs to be briefed beforehand and that would help.
 ### Clank! in Space
 Definitely improves on the original Clank!
-Still a bit long but dang those final few turns.
+Still a bit long but dang those final few turns are exhilarating.
 ### Space Alert
 I can see why this is a classic.
 I had no idea there was a "campaign" but it really helped introduce the mechanics and stuff.
 Definitely want to play more.
 ### Junk Art